 The Computer Science Minor is intended to provide students with a core foundation, as well as an opportunity to focus their advanced courses in a particular area.
-The Director of Undergraduate Studies advises all the CS minors.
 Students should declare as soon as they begin studies in the department, using the online form available through SIS/Program of Study.
 (Note that CS minor requests will not be approved during peak advising/registration periods.)
 Students should also consult the undergraduate advising manual for more information about the department and undergraduate life in general.

 All courses applied toward the minor requirements must be taken for a grade (not S/U) and receive at least a C- grade.

 Student must take at least 4 core courses to get a solid foundation in the field, for a total of 14 credits:

 Although not explicitly required, EN.553.171 Discrete Math is also strongly recommended for CS minors but does not count towards the minor requirements.